 Safety was our number one goal, and it should be yours too.
 There’s no amount of morale-boosting and team-building that could outweigh personal health and safety.
-In addition to safety, we also wanted to focus on how to create special moments that reflected our culture and things that mattered to our employees, then work backwards from there on how to make those moments safe.
+In addition to safety, we also wanted to focus on how to create special moments that reflected our culture and things that mattered to our employees, then work backward from there on how to make those moments safe.

 We also wanted to create a sense of normalcy during the event.
-We wanted to do some team building activities in groups without people having to be physically close to each other.
+We wanted to do some team-building activities in groups without people having to be physically close to each other.
 This was hard since we were outdoors, six feet apart, and wearing masks.
 We opted to bring in a trivia game that was customized to our company and culture, which was a lot of fun.
 It helped to foster camaraderie in answering the trivia questions and allowed us to work in teams and just have fun.

 The pandemic created a number of logistical challenges, many of which were unforeseen until the planning started.
-Here are a handful considerations that impacted our event:
+Here are a handful of considerations that impacted our event:

 Choosing a Location and Vendors

 Choosing a location was definitely the biggest challenge of all.
-We knew that we wanted to find a place that had plenty of outdoor space to accommodate social distancing, and we wanted it to have a fun party atmosphere, because we were really trying to create a sense of normalcy (to the extent that we could).
-But most importantly, we needed a venue that we could buy out and host privately, because we didn’t want to expose employees to people outside of our group at all — not even in the restrooms or at the bar.
+We knew that we wanted to find a place that had plenty of outdoor space to accommodate social distancing, and we wanted it to have a fun party atmosphere because we were really trying to create a sense of normalcy (to the extent that we could).
+But most importantly, we needed a venue that we could buy out and host privately because we didn’t want to expose employees to people outside of our group at all — not even in the restrooms or at the bar.

 Finding a place that could accommodate all of that within our budget took a lot of persistence.

 Safety-wise, there were tons of precautions to consider.
 We had to think through all the CDC guidelines and protocols, which we compiled into a document that our employees would be asked to sign and acknowledge.
 GoCo has an HR Support Center as part of our offering, and we can get expert help from HR professionals, so we actually leveraged our own service to create guidelines under which people could attend or would be asked to stay home.

-- Planning an outdoor event to minimize potential COVID-19 transmission rates
+Planning an outdoor event to minimize potential COVID-19 transmission rates

-- Enforcing and respecting social distancing measures/maintaining a 6-foot distance from others
+Enforcing and respecting social distancing measures/maintaining a 6-foot distance from others

-- Requiring a face covering unless actively eating or drinking
+Requiring a face covering unless actively eating or drinking

-- Providing hand sanitizing stations throughout the event space and sanitizing hands upon entry
+Providing hand sanitizing stations throughout the event space and sanitizing hands upon entry

-- Conducting health screenings for symptoms as a condition for entering the event
+Conducting health screenings for symptoms as a condition for entering the event

-- Offering guidance around safety outside of the event per CDC guidelines
+Offering guidance around safety outside of the event per CDC guidelines

-- Asking attendees to e-sign and acknowledge a COVID-19 safety waiver in the GoCo platform
+Asking attendees to e-sign and acknowledge a COVID-19 safety waiver in the GoCo platform

 Prioritize Others’ Comfort Level

 We introduced a color-coded wristband system where attendees could select green, yellow, or red to indicate their level of comfort in terms of distancing.
 So a red wristband indicated the person wants others to always stay six feet away.
-This gave people more confidence and clarity around how to respect and interact with others and vice versa.
+This gave people more confidence and clarity about how to respect and interact with others and vice versa.

 Focus on Cleanliness

 We set up hand sanitizing stations and Clorox wipes stations for constant cleaning.
-It’s a good idea to hire someone for your event to clean as you go.
+It’s a good idea to hire someone for the event to clean as you go.
 If you’re screening for temperatures, disposable thermometers are also a great alternative to head-scanning thermometers.